 Can CBD make your eyes red too?
 The short answer here is: No, no, it can’t.
 As mentioned above, eye redness is caused by dilated (widened) blood vessels in the eye.
 CBD does not cause an inflammatory reaction, in your eye or otherwise.
 In fact, it may combat swelling!

 In short, CBD does not cause the blood vessels in your eyes to dilate, so it doesn’t play a hand in your eyes’ redness.
-CBD interacts with the endocannabinoid system (ECS) of the body but doesn’t connect with any cannabinoid receptors directly.
+CBD interacts with the endocannabinoid system (ECS) of the body, but doesn’t connect with any cannabinoid receptors directly.
+Know the right dosage of CBD oil!

 Because CBD doesn’t connect to receptors directly, it doesn’t induce many of the negative side effects of THC (like red eyes).
 Instead, this natural compound only interacts with receptor-independent pathways, which produces a wide range of balancing, soothing benefits like improved mood, easier digestion, and reduced swelling.